stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 <img src="https://github.com/stephanrauh/ngx-extended-pdf-viewer/blob/main/projects/ngx-extended-pdf-viewer/example.png?raw=true">

+## What's new in version 14.5?

+Version 14.5 replaces the way the PDF viewer injects it global CSS rules.
+Until version 14.0.x, most CSS rules were injected using a regular component with ViewEncapsulation.None.
+However, it turned out that this CSS code is never removed.
+In rare cases, the remaining CSS rules cause problems.
+Printing, in particular, was broken because of a global `@page` setting.
+Version 14.5.0 fixes this.
+I've increased the version number to indicate there a tiny probability it's a breaking change - but I don't think it is one.

 ## What's new in version 14?

 Well... nothing.
 Version 14 was meant to be build with Angular 14, so increasing the version number seemed like a good idea.
 Unfortunately, building with Angular 14 also means you can't use the library with Angular 12 or 13.
 So I went back to Angular 13.
 You can't delete published versions from npm for a good reason, so we end up with a major version without any new features.